surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 **3.**  Click on **Run** button to run the SQL command written.

 **4.** On running the sql command, it displays the data retrieved below the query area as shown in the image.
 SQL runner will fetch a maximum limit of 5000 records only.

-4. From the data retreived
+4. From the data retrieved to view the particular field value Click on

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTM4NjI5NjIsLTE3NzU0OTI2MzUsNj
+eyJoaXN0b3J5IjpbMTYxMTExMTAzMCwtMTc3NTQ5MjYzNSw2OD
-g3NDgyNzQzLDEwMTU0MzA0NTUsNDM5MTU2MzYzLC0xMjYwNzQz
+c0ODI3NDMsMTAxNTQzMDQ1NSw0MzkxNTYzNjMsLTEyNjA3NDMw
-MDExLC0xMzI5MjUwNzcwLDE3MjQ1OTY1OCw1ODM0Mzk2NTIsMT
+MTEsLTEzMjkyNTA3NzAsMTcyNDU5NjU4LDU4MzQzOTY1MiwxMD
-A3NDI3MzU1NCwtMjA3Mjg5NDY3NCwtMzk5MTMyMjk3LC04NjA2
+c0MjczNTU0LC0yMDcyODk0Njc0LC0zOTkxMzIyOTcsLTg2MDY4
-ODQ4MzcsLTIwMjA4MzAzMDksLTE1MDQzMjI0NjksMTUzMjY3Nz
+NDgzNywtMjAyMDgzMDMwOSwtMTUwNDMyMjQ2OSwxNTMyNjc3Nj
-YzMCwxNDI1MTc1NTA0LC0xNTgzMTI1MTg4XX0=
+MwLDE0MjUxNzU1MDQsLTE1ODMxMjUxODhdfQ==
 -->